-Updated June 2021 The Afghanistan Travel Guide was originally written September 2018
+Updated October 2021 The Afghanistan Travel Guide was originally written in September 2018

 Afghanistan, the graveyard of empires and the epicenter of my curiosity for a few years.
 So much so that I’ve now visited the country not once, but three times.
 Learn everything you need to know from safety to where is possible to visit and more in this Afghanistan Travel Guide.

 But Is It safe?

 August 2021 Update: If you haven’t been keeping up on the news in Afghanistan following the US/NATO withdrawal proceedings, the security situation in Afghanistan is in a death spiral.
 As of August 15, the Taliban has claimed control of the country.
 With a future uncertain and a terrorist organization in control, visiting Afghanistan is not recommended for obvious reasons.